AWS D1.1:2025 · Table 5.11 · Category A

 Why is preheat 225°F for A106 Gr.B at 1-1/2" to 2-1/2"?

-The 225°F preheat for A106 Gr.B at 1-1/2" to 2-1/2" with SMAW (non-low-hydrogen) reflects the combination of the steel's hardenability and the increased restraint at this thickness.
-Higher preheat slows the cooling rate in the heat-affected zone, giving diffusible hydrogen more time to escape before the steel transforms to a crack-susceptible microstructure.
+The 225°F preheat for A106 Gr.B at 1-1/2" to 2-1/2" when using SMAW reflects the combination of the steel's hardenability and the increased restraint at this thickness.
+SMAW delivers controlled hydrogen levels, but at this thickness the preheat must slow the cooling rate in the heat-affected zone, giving diffusible hydrogen more time to escape before the steel transforms to a crack-susceptible microstructure.

 What happens if I skip preheat on thick plate?